entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 - [A working instance of Entando](../../../docs/getting-started/)
 - Verify dependencies with the [Entando CLI](../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`
+- An ent profile linked to the Kubenetes context to be used in this tutorial

 ## Installation

 Entando's Strapi implementation is available from the Entando Cloud Hub via 3 bundles, which must be installed in the Local Hub of the App Builder.

 1. Create a file named `strapi-pvc.yaml` with this content:
 ```yaml